achilukuri-wq/FakeNews/README.md

 # Project Structre
 This project has four major parts :

-* fake_news_detection.py - This contains code fot our Machine Learning model to classify the model
+* fake_news_detection.py - This contains code for our Machine Learning model to classify the model
 * app.py - This contains Flask APIs that receives news url through GUI or API calls, extracts the article from the url, feeds it to the model and returns the prediction.
 * templates - This folder contains the HTML template to allow user to enter url and displays whether the news is fake or real.
 * static - This folder contains the CSS file.